 Cemeteries more often than not, tend to cast a shadow on people’s minds.
-That’s because no other construction is so emotionally attached to humans and the bitter pill that they have to swallow from the first day they come into this world—death.
+No other site is so emotionally attached to humans and the bitter pill that they have to swallow from the first day they come into this world—death.
 So, how can something that reflects our mortality be so calm and beautiful at the same time?

 Kerepesi or Fiume Road National Graveyard as its official name is, was constructed in the middle of 19th century along with other park-cemeteries all over Europe.
 Churchyards—the most common burial grounds till then, were getting short on space.
 Consequently, many European cities started building bigger, park-like necropolises outside their boundaries.
 Those places were designed to be something more than a burial ground.
-People could go there and enjoy a stroll while admiring the art used to decorate the tombs.
-And admiring art was a luxury for the non-wealthy back then.
+People could go there and enjoy a stroll while admiring the art that decorated the tombs; a luxury for the non-wealthy back then.

 Although Kerepesi is only a couple of blocks away from Keleti—Budapest’s central train station, it is relative unknown to the majority of people visiting the Hungarian capital.
-Naturally it’s not a classic sight like the Parliament or the Basilica of St. Stephen but nevertheless it’s much more than just a beautiful park.
-To be honest even I wouldn’t know about it if Warren Richardson hadn’t told me one freezing morning when he popped with his bicycle out of nowhere.
+Naturally, it’s not a popular sight like the Parliament or the Basilica of St. Stephen, but nevertheless it’s much more than just a beautiful park.
+To be honest, even I wouldn’t know about it if Warren Richardson hadn’t told me one freezing morning when he popped with his bicycle out of nowhere.
 Warren is an internationally acclaimed photographer from Australia who now lives in Budapest and Kerepesi is one of his favorite spots.